The Retirement Allowance Plan, commonly called RAP, is a retirement program Adobe provides to eligible employees.

 Who is eligible and what is the enrollment process?

-All regular Japan employees with more than a year of service are eligible to participate in Adobe’s RAP, and are automatically enrolled.
+All regular Japan employees with more than 3 years of service are eligible to participate in Adobe’s RAP, and are automatically enrolled.

 What is Adobe's monthly contribution?

 How much can I contribute?

 The RAP plan is fully funded by Adobe.
 There is no employee contribution.